hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `max_graceful_termination_sec` - Maximum number of seconds the cluster autoscaler waits for pod termination when trying to scale down a node.
 Defaults to `600`.

+* `new_pod_scale_up_delay` - For scenarios like burst/batch scale where you don't want CA to act before the kubernetes scheduler could schedule all the pods, you can tell CA to ignore unscheduled pods before they're a certain age.
+Defaults to `10s`.

 * `scale_down_delay_after_add` - How long after the scale up of AKS nodes the scale down evaluation resumes.
 Defaults to `10m`.

 * `scale_down_delay_after_delete` - How long after node deletion that scale down evaluation resumes.
 Defaults to the value used for `scan_interval`.